AckerlyXu/heima/articles/service-fabric/service-fabric-application-upgrade-tutorial-powershell.md

 The most frequently used and recommended upgrade approach is the monitored rolling upgrade.
 Azure Service Fabric monitors the health of the application being upgraded based on a set of health policies.
 Once an update domain (UD) is upgraded, Service Fabric evaluates the application health and either proceeds to the next update domain or fails the upgrade depending on the health policies.

 A monitored application upgrade can be performed using the managed or native APIs, PowerShell, or REST.
-For instructions on performing an upgrade using Visual Studio, see [Upgrading your application using Visual Studio](/documentation/articles/service-fabric-application-upgrade-tutorial/).
+For instructions on performing an upgrade using Visual Studio, see [Upgrading your application using Visual Studio](./service-fabric-application-upgrade-tutorial.md).

 With Service Fabric monitored rolling upgrades, the application administrator can configure the health evaluation policy that Service Fabric uses to determine if the application is healthy.
 In addition, the administrator can configure the action to be taken when the health evaluation fails (for example, doing an automatic rollback.)
 This section walks through a monitored upgrade for one of the SDK samples that uses PowerShell.

 ## Step 1: Build and deploy the Visual Objects sample
 Build and publish the application by right-clicking on the application project, **VisualObjectsApplication,** and selecting the **Publish** command.
-For more information, see [Service Fabric application upgrade tutorial](/documentation/articles/service-fabric-application-upgrade-tutorial/).
+For more information, see [Service Fabric application upgrade tutorial](./service-fabric-application-upgrade-tutorial.md).
 Alternatively, you can use PowerShell to deploy your application.

+> [!NOTE]
-> [AZURE.NOTE] Before any of the Service Fabric commands may be used in PowerShell, you first need to connect to the cluster by using the `Connect-ServiceFabricCluster` cmdlet.
+> Before any of the Service Fabric commands may be used in PowerShell, you first need to connect to the cluster by using the `Connect-ServiceFabricCluster` cmdlet.
 Similarly, it is assumed that the Cluster has already been set up on your local machine.
-See the article on [setting up your Service Fabric development environment](/documentation/articles/service-fabric-get-started/).
+See the article on [setting up your Service Fabric development environment](./service-fabric-get-started.md).

 After building the project in Visual Studio, you can use the PowerShell command **Copy-ServiceFabricApplicationPackage** to copy the application package to the ImageStore.
 The next step is to register the application to the Service Fabric runtime using the **Register-ServiceFabricApplicationPackage** cmdlet.
 The final step is to start an instance of the application by using the **New-ServiceFabricApplication** cmdlet.
 These three steps are analogous to using the **Deploy** menu item in Visual Studio.

-Now, you can use [Service Fabric Explorer to view the cluster and the application](/documentation/articles/service-fabric-visualizing-your-cluster/).
+Now, you can use [Service Fabric Explorer to view the cluster and the application](./service-fabric-visualizing-your-cluster.md).
 The application has a web service that can be navigated to in Internet Explorer by typing [http://localhost:8081/visualobjects](http://localhost:8081/visualobjects) in the address bar.
 You should see some floating visual objects moving around in the screen.
 Additionally, you can use **Get-ServiceFabricApplication** to check the application status.

 ## Step 2: Update the Visual Objects sample
 You might notice that with the version that was deployed in Step 1, the visual objects do not rotate.
 Let's upgrade this application to one where the visual objects also rotate.